Starting a relationship with your backender

 The biggest advantage of being responsible for the code in the templates engine is being in complete control over how your code will end on the web.
 The backender doesn't have to translate your static code to a template engine language anymore, which most of them don't like anyway.
 And you won't forget about that one obscure use case your code will live in.
 Win-win.

 You will have to infiltrate the domain of your backender.
-He will not allow you access to his template engine lightly.
+They will not allow you access to their template engine lightly.
 So you're going to have to explain what, why and how you're going to do it.

 This makes you both dependent of eachother, and to reach a comfortable conclusion you will have to cooperate effectively.
-If you can't reach an agreement, mostly the frontender will bite the dust, since the backender is almost always ultimately responsible.
+If you can't reach an agreement, the user experience will be hurt.

 My approach to these kind of situations is trying to think of a few possible solutions that all make sense to you, and then making the backender choose.
-This way you give him the feeling of being in charge, but you are actually censoring the choices you give him.
-You can introduce the problem to him the way you want to, giving you the advantage.
-When he will be implementing your code, you'll get a bug report for everything you or he did not foresee, and everything you did foresee, but did not mention to him.
+This way you give them the feeling of being in charge, but you are actually censoring the choices you give them.
+You can introduce the problem to them any way you want to, giving you the advantage.
+When they will be implementing your code, you'll get a bug report for everything you or they did not foresee, and everything you did foresee, but did not mention to them.

 To ease communication between you two, start with the small things.
 Make sure you are not too far away.
-Don't hesitate to walk to his desk and talk to him, don't try to solve everything over mail or chat.
-He's definitely more afraid of you than you are of him.
-Drink a beer with him on friday at the office!
+Don't hesitate to walk to their desk and talk to them, don't try to solve everything over mail or chat.
+They are definitely more afraid of you than you are of them.
+Drink a beer with them on friday at the office!
 (This will cause some persuasion in most cases, but definitely worth the while!)